Lyrics

 While many of my songs are about LOVE, very few are about romantic love.

-Rather than writing a love song about codependent romantic love, I wanted to write a love song about a love that’s real.
-That’s what this is for me.
-And it all started with two chords and an ascending bass line.
+Rather than writing a love song about codependent romantic love, I wanted to write a love song about real love as I experienced it during that chapter of my life.

 words and music by jennifer lee sevison